-As of February 2015, SymBio had not entered into an exclusive domestic sales agreement for rigosertib with any company, and the creation of its own domestic sales force for the launch of rigosertib in Japan is being considered.
+As of February 2016, SymBio had not entered into an exclusive domestic sales agreement for rigosertib with any company.
+According to its medium-term plan, the company will consider the creation of its own sales framework to coincide with approval to manufacture and sell rigosertib in IV form.
 Following conversations with the company, Shared Research estimates that Eisai has 120-130 specialist medical representatives focusing on oncologic conditions.
 Labor costs would increase if SymBio were to create its own sales force of 30-40 medical representatives to sell rigosertib, but the company could realize a significantly higher profit margin on rigosertib sales than with Treakisym.